Analytic automorphism group and similar representation of analytic functions: Introduction

+In this paper, we aim to study the boundedness of composition operators with symbols of analytic automorphisms acting on weighted Hardy spaces of polynomial growth.
+Moreover, we also study the boundedness of composition operators induced by analytic functions in $\textrm{Hol}(\overline{\mathbb{D}})$ on weighted Hardy spaces of polynomial growth, and give counterexamples on a weighted Hardy space of intermediate growth to show the necessity of the setting of polynomial growth condition.

-The similarity of $M_B$ and $\bigoplus\limits_{1}^{m}M_z$ on the classical Bergman space had been an open problem proposed by Douglas (Question 6 in \cite{D07}).
-Jiang and Li \cite{JL} answered the problem in the affirmative.
+($\mathbf{II}$).
+R. Douglas proposed a question in \cite{D07} to ask the similarity of $M_B$ and $\bigoplus_{1}^{m}M_z$ on the classical Bergman space as follows. \begin{question}[\cite{{D07}}] Is $M_B$ on $L^2_a(D)$ similar to $M_z\otimes \mathbf{I}_m$ on $L^2_a(D)\otimes\mathbb{C}^m$, where $L^2_a(D)$ is the Bergman space and $m$ is the multiplicity of the finite Blaschke product $B(z)$? \end{question} Jiang and Li \cite{JL} answered the problem in the affirmative.
 Furthermore, Jiang and Zheng \cite{JZ} generalized this conclusion on the weighted Bergman spaces.
-The part ($\mathbf{II}$) is just the affirmative answer to the generalized Douglas's question on the weighted Hardy spaces of polynomial growth.
+In this paper, we aim to answer the generalized Douglas's question on the weighted Hardy spaces of polynomial growth.